reTHINK-project/specs/service-framework/syncher.md

 * initialData: data that is used to initialise the new Data Object

-* store (optional): if true the object is stored in the runtime and by a data backup service.
+* store (optional): if true the object is stored in the runtime and by a data backup service (if enabled).

+* p2p (optional): if true the object data sync uses p2p data connections.

 * return: Promise to a new Reporter.
 The reporter can be accepted or rejected by the PEP

 **subscribe**

-`subscribe(schema: SchemaURL, url: ObjectURL): Promise<DataObjectObserver>`
+`subscribe(schema: SchemaURL, url: ObjectURL, store?: boolean, p2p?: boolean): Promise<DataObjectObserver>`

 This Method is used to subscribe objects to be observed i.e. the Hyperty Instance plays the Observer role.
 The following parameters are used: